mautic/user-documentation/docs/segments/manage_segments.rst

 .. vale off

-Deleting or unpublishing a Segment
+Deleting or deactivating a Segment
 **********************************

 .. vale on

-Since :xref:`Mautic 4` there is a step when deleting or unpublishing a Segment to ensure that it's not required as a filter by an existing Segment.
+Since :xref:`Mautic 4` there is a step when deleting or deactivating a Segment to ensure that it's not required as a filter by an existing Segment.

 .. image:: images/deleting-used-segment.png
     :width: 300
-    :alt: Screenshot deleting or unpublishing a Segment
+    :alt: Screenshot deleting or deactivating a Segment

-If you attempt to delete or unpublish a Segment which is in use by a filter in another Segment, an alert prompts you to edit the other Segment, removing the dependency before you delete the Segment.
+If you attempt to delete or deactivate a Segment which is in use by a filter in another Segment, an alert prompts you to edit the other Segment, removing the dependency before you delete the Segment.